Modi'in-Maccabim-Re'ut: Controversy

-Culture and sports
+Culture

 In 2007, Modi'in was selected as one of the inaugural cities for the Israel Baseball League.
 The baseball team was named the Modi'in Miracle, but did not play games in Modi'in as there is no baseball stadium there.

-In 2008, the Pioneers of the Israeli Football League (American Football) relocated to Modi'in.
-The Pioneers played all their home games in Modi'in.
-In their first year, the Modi'in "Dancing Camel" Pioneers won the IFL Championship.
-After an unsuccessful 2009–10 season, their second in Modi'in, the Pioneers relocated once again to Tel Aviv, where most of the team's players lived.
+In 2008, the Pioneers of the Israel Football League, playing American Football, relocated to Modi'in, where the Pioneers played all their home games.
+In their first season, the Modi'in "Dancing Camel" Pioneers won the 2008-2009 Israel Bowl, with a 38–26 win in double overtime against the Jerusalem Lions.
+After an unsuccessful |2009–10 season, their second in Modi'in, the Pioneers relocated once again to Tel Aviv, where most of the team's players lived.

 Transportation

-Modi'in-Maccabim-Re'ut is accessible by Road 431, Highway 3 and Road 443.
-An Israel Railways line began operation on April 1, 2008 to a large underground station in Modi'in.
+Modi'in-Maccabim-Re'ut is accessible by Highway 431, Highway 3 and Road 443.
+An Israel Railways line began operation on April 1, 2008, to a large underground station in Modi'in.

 Service began in September 2007 to Paatei Modi'in on the western outskirts of the city.
 This railway connects Modi'in to Tel Aviv by way of Ben Gurion Airport.
-The line to Modi'in is a spur off the high-speed railway to Jerusalem, currently due for completion in 2016.
-Once this line is completed, Modi'in will be within 30 minutes' ride of Jerusalem.
+The line to Modi'in is a spur off the Tel Aviv–Jerusalem railway.
 Intercity and local bus services are provided by Kavim.